SEKOIA-IO/documentation/docs/getting_started/sso/azure.md

 In order to configure Azure with SEKOIA.IO, the following steps must be done:

 1. Create a new application on Azure
-2. Connect to SEKOIA.IO and add a new domain that belongs to your community and wait for its validation.
+2. Connect to SEKOIA.IO, add a new domain that belongs to your community and wait for its validation
 3. Configure OpenID Connect in SEKOIA.IO (see associated documentation [Single Sign-On With OpenID Connect](../SSO_openid_connect.md))

 ## Create